vjik/telegram-bot-api/README.md

 ## Installation

-The package could be installed with [Composer](https://getcomposer.org/download/):
+The package can be installed with [Composer](https://getcomposer.org/download/):

 ```shell
 composer require vjik/telegram-bot-api